barberezra/final-project/ezra_standups.md

 ## 04-26

  - Redid the onUpdate function for the input bar.
 Also added support for the libraries.
 Still working on importing the libraries and incorporating them in the file.

+## 04-30

+ - Figured out how to implement the reading of the input value and changing the state accordingly.
+We will incorporate the APIs soon, but I have to complete the value reading function.